San Pasqual Academy

 The typical resources for implementing the program are:

-- Residential facility with a school built into it or nearby or houses available to be used for family homes.
+- Residential facility where children and youth attend school onsite or at another school within the associated district with houses available to be used for family homes.

 - Service providers readily available on campus